coreos/go-systemd/README.md

 - `activation` - for writing and using socket activation from Go
 - `dbus` - for starting/stopping/inspecting running services and units
-- `journal` - for writing to and reading from systemd's logging service, journald
+- `journal` - for writing to systemd's logging service, journald
+- `sdjournal` - for reading from journald by wrapping its C API
 - `machine1` - for registering machines/containers with systemd
 - `unit` - for (de)serialization and comparison of unit files